She may or may not already know or suspect she is pregnant.

 If she is pregnant and knows it, she may be uncomfortable talking to you about it.
 If she’s pregnant and doesn’t know it, she may be in denial to herself and others.
 In either case, there are signs you can look for.

 It is possible that she does not know she is pregnant and thinks she is gaining weight or has some sort of illness.
 Many girls who experience an unplanned pregnancy for the first time have trouble admitting to themselves that they could be pregnant.
 They deny the pregnancy and hope it goes away.
-Their denial is dangerous for themselves and their babies.
+Their denial is dangerous.

 If you are concerned about approaching your friend or family member, keep in mind that each person is different.
 She may be hoping that you will broach the subject or you may need to allow her the opportunity to approach you in her own time.
 If you would like more guidance on how to talk about the situation, call 1-800-395-HELP to talk with a trained, caring counselor.
 You may also visit OptionLine for additional contact information.

 It can be hard knowing what to say or do when someone you care about approaches you about an unplanned pregnancy.

 You may be in shock, too, and once that shock wears off you may experience several different emotions.
 It is extremely important for you to take a step back and try to set your feelings aside.
 Remember, she is scared right now and really needs you.
 The best thing you can do is to try and remain calm and listen to her.
 Let her talk about her fears.
 Let her know that you will support her and be there for her.